Properties of polyurethane foam

 by Duncan Geddes

-As was mentioned in the previous blog (Polyurethane Foams 28/09/2015) the first type of flexible polyurethane foam to be developed was polyester foam in the early 1950s.
-With the development of polyether based polyols in the late 1950s, polyether ( PU ) foams offering a wider range of properties than polyester foams started to be manufactured.
-The most obvious difference between polyester and polyether foams is the lower resilience of polyester foams.
+Perhaps the most obvious difference between polyester and polyether foams is the lower resilience of polyester foams.
 This difference in resiliency has led to a preference for polyether foams in cushioning applications, particularly upholstery and bedding.

 All in all, polyurethane foam is a flexible, durable material solution across dozens of industries.
-If you require precision engineering of polyurethane components, find out more about our polyurethane foam manufacturing services here.
+If you require precision engineering of polyurethane components, get in touch to discover how our expert foam engineers can help.